-As COVID levels rise again in Bay Area wastewater in early summer, 2024, many people are choosing to put those masks back on in crowded indoor spaces like the grocery store or rush-hour BART.
-But as wildfires continue to threaten California, just what should you cover your nose and mouth with if wildfire smoke and COVID collide again?
+When COVID levels rise in Bay Area wastewater, many people choose to put those masks back on in crowded indoor spaces like the grocery store or rush-hour BART.
+But as wildfires continue to threaten California — most recently with the devastating fires in Los Angeles County that have claimed at least five lives, prompted mass evacuations and destroyed homes and landmarks across the region —just what should you cover your nose and mouth with if wildfire smoke and COVID collide again?

 Wearing N95 masks for COVID and smoke